jembi/JeMPI/documentation/ui-user-guide.md

 **Top Navigation**

 The navigation bar on the top of the application is always visible and accessible to the user.
-There are 4 main screens i.e. Dashboard, Browse, Notifications and Import.
+There are 4 main screens, i.e., Dashboard, Browse, Notifications, and Import.

 **Understanding the Top Navigation bar**